julian-y/balabox/docs/metadata_api.md

   * user_id: id of user
   * file_name: file to commit updates to
   * block_list: list of SHA-256 hash values
+  * version: the version of the file that the client would like to commit
-* returns: JSON document containing updated fields
+* returns: JSON document containing update statuses
   * metadata_updated: true or false depending on whether the hashes are inserted into the database
+  * message: message indicates why an operation fails if metadata_updated is false.
+Not present if medata_updated is true.
 * error codes:
   * 400: invalid input